python-trio/trio/newsfragments/README.rst

   deprecated features after an appropriate time, go in the ``deprecated`` category instead)
 * ``feature``: any new feature that doesn't qualify for ``headline``
+* ``removal``: removing support for old python versions, or other removals with no deprecation period.
 * ``bugfix``
 * ``doc``
 * ``deprecated``